nikolaypavlov/ucu-stats-2/homework-2.md

     ## Multiple R-squared:  0.01807,    Adjusted R-squared:  0.003045
     ## F-statistic: 1.203 on 3 and 196 DF,  p-value: 0.31

-The estimates of the true parameter values are not statistically significant.
-Adjusted R-squared of the model is only 0.003045.
+Non of the estimates of the true parameter values are statistically significant for alpha = 0.05.
+Adjusted R-squared of the model is 0.003045.

 ### Task 4